-THIS RECRUITMENT MAY BE CLOSED AT ANY TIME.DEFINITION
+THIS RECRUITMENT MAY BE CLOSED AT ANY TIME.This position is scheduled to receive a $1,000 bonus on July 30, 2021.DEFINITION

 Under general supervision, to provide mental health nursing services, instruction, counseling and assessments in clinics and community facilities; to assist with prevention and alleviation of mental illness and promote mental health; to coordinate and participate in a variety of mental health nursing assessments, direct patient care, group and individual counseling, and health education services; and to do related work as required.DISTINGUISHING CHARACTERISTICS